 Is hip replacement very painful?

-Pain management following total hip replacement has come a long way over the last 10-15 years with increased use of preoperative medication, spinal blocks, and other modalities used for pain control.
+Pain management following total hip replacement has come a long way with increased use of preoperative medication, spinal blocks, and multimodal pain control.
 Total hip replacement is generally considered to be less painful than total knee replacement.
 Early range of motion and rapid rehabilitation protocols are also designed to reduce early stiffness and pain, making the procedure in general much less painful than in years past.
 You may have relatively mild pain following the procedure, or you may have a more difficult time than others.
 Everyone is unique and handles and perceives pain differently.